-- ii) The percentage increase in the median remuneration of employees for the financial year was 3.08%. - iii) There were 1,377 permanent employees on the rolls of the Company as on 31st March, 2021. - iv) Average percentage increase made in the salaries of employees other than the managerial personnel in v) It is hereby affirmed that the remuneration paid to the Directors is as per the Nomination and Remuneration Policy of the Company for directors and key managerial personnel.
+- ii) The percentage increase in the median remuneration of employees for the financial year was 3.08%. - iii) There were 1,377 permanent employees on the rolls of the Company as on 31st March, 2021. - iv) Average percentage increase made in the salaries of employees other than the managerial personnel in - the last financial year 2020-21 was 5.27% and increase of 125.00% in the managerial remuneration for the same financial year. - v) It is hereby affirmed that the remuneration paid to the Directors is as per the Nomination and Remuneration Policy of the Company for directors and key managerial personnel.